charleslaot/GoT-Quiz/README.md

 # Game of Thrones Quiz App

-Challenge yourself and you friends to test your trivia knowledge about the most awarded TV Show in history.
+Challenge yourself and your friends to test your trivia knowledge about the most awarded TV Show in history.
 Let's begin !

 ## Technologies :